Holidoit Logo

 2. Visit to Villa Carlotta and Villa del Balbianello

 We have already seen how Lake Como is rich in enchanting noble residences.
-Of these, Villa Carlotta and Villa del Balbianello are certainly among the best known.
-The former, which by the way can be admired along the Greenway route, is located in Tremezzina and, in addition to being an architectural jewel, also houses a museum and a wonderful botanical garden inside.
+Among these, the Villa Carlotta and the Villa del Balbianello are certainly among the most well-known.
+The first one, which among other things can be admired along the Greenway route, is located in Tremezzina and, in addition to being an architectural gem, it also houses a museum and a beautiful botanical garden inside.

 Villa Carlotta

-Another enchanting mansion, Villa Balbianello is located in Lenno and is owned by the FAI.
-Shrouded in dense vegetation and located on the tip of the Lavedo peninsula, the complex enjoys an extremely scenic view to such an extent that it has become a particularly sought-after location in the world of cinema.
+Another enchanting mansion, the Villa Balbianello is located in Lenno and è owned by the FAI.
+Shrouded in dense vegetation and located on the tip of the Lavedo peninsula, the complex enjoys an extremely scenic view to such an extent that it has become a particularly sought-after location for the film industry.

 The wonderful Villa del Balbianello in Lenno